 Another supply you should consider getting are these:

 These are 1/8″ cable ties.
 It doesn’t matter how long they are but they do need to be the tiny 1/8″ wide ones.
 I found that using these to build the plastic canvas frame instead of the yarn called for in the pattern, makes the frame even stronger and more stable.
-They are cheap and can be found at home improvement stores and even places like Walmart.
+They are cheap and can be found at home improvement stores, Walmart or on Amazon (affiliate link).

 Fabric: For me choosing fabric can take as long as making the project!

 You can use just about any fabric but you should avoid something incredibly thick if you plan on adding the pockets.
 I have used all sorts – from regular ole’ quilt weight cotton to outdoor fabric – to stuff was so industrial, I don’t know if it was technically even fabric (never again!).
 My favorite is a medium weight home dec fabric.
-I get alot of them here: http://www.warehousefabricsinc.com/
+I get a lot of them here: from Fabric.com and Bestfabricstore.com

-To get some design ideas – check out the stair basket gallery.
+To get some design ideas – check out the stair basket stair basket gallery.